3D-e-Chem/knime-python-wrapper/README.md

     5. Goto Help > Install new software ...
     6. Select --All Available sites-- in work with pulldown
     7. Wait for list to be filled, `Pending...` should disappear
+    8. Select the following items:

-    7. Select `m2e - Maven integration for Eclipse (includes Incubating components)`
+      * m2e - Maven integration for Eclipse (includes Incubating components)
-    8. Select `KNIME Python Integration`
+      * KNIME Python Integration

     9. Install software & restart

 5. Import this repo as an Existing Maven project